olegantonyan/mpz/README.md

 ##### AUR

-Arch AUR package also available if you prefer it over binary repositories: https://aur.archlinux.org/packages/mpz/
+An Arch AUR package is also available if you prefer it over binary repositories: https://aur.archlinux.org/packages/mpz/

 ```
 git clone https://aur.archlinux.org/mpz.git